-Students may begin arriving at Emily G. Johns at 8:20 a.m.
-Students may not be on school property prior to 8:20 due to the lack of adult supervision.
+Students may begin arriving at Emily G. Johns at 9:00 a.m.
+Students may not be on school property prior to 9:00a.m. due to the lack of adult supervision.
 Students transported by cars are to be dropped off at the north side of the building and exit the vehicle onto the curb near the entrance.
 Buses will unload students in the south side of the building.
-The students will then be directed to the appropriate location depending on the weather.

-At 8:40 a.m. the bell signaling the beginning of the school day will ring.
-Any student arriving after 8:40 a.m. is to use the main entrance doors and report to the office for a tardy pass before going to the classroom.
+At 9:20 a.m. the bell signaling the beginning of the school day will ring.
+Any student arriving after 9:20 a.m is to use the main entrance doors and report to the office for a tardy pass before going to the classroom.